Dad says he turned in son after he confessed to burglarizing 250 cars

-HOUSTON, Texas (WPVI) --A father in Houston, Texas turned his 18-year-old son in to police after his son allegedly stole an police firearm and burglarized hundreds of cars.
+HOUSTON, Texas (WPVI) --A father in Houston, Texas turned his 18-year-old son in to police after his son allegedly stole a police firearm and burglarized hundreds of cars.

 Christian Daniels' father spoke exclusively to KTRK-TV about the FaceTime call where his son allegedly showed him stolen firearms.